 There will never be another band like The Allman Brothers Band.
 Nor will there ever be an album quite like “Eat a Peach”.
 One of the original jam bands, The Allmam Brothers seamlessly blended the Southern rock and blues akin to their Georgia roots with jazz infused improvisations that showcased the talents of the band’s members.

 “Eat a Peach” was The Allman Brothers Band’s third studio album and second live album.
-It was a double album that contained two sides of almost all studio material and two sides of all live material recorded at the original Filmore Theater in San Francisco.
+It was a double album that contained two sides of almost all studio material and two sides of all live material recorded at the original Fillmore Theater in San Francisco.

 Two sides of live material taken up by one song, aptly titled “Mountain Jam”, which clocks in at just under forty minutes.